CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="correlation-between-cs-nums"></a>
 #### Correlations between amount of code smells and metrics
 When plotting the correlations between the amount of code smells and other metrics specifically, it shows that code smells has a very strong positive correlation to most of the metrics, with only the technical debt measures and COMMENT_LINE_DENSITY correlating little or strongly negatively.
 The amount of code smells might be predictable through a simple regression model.

+<a name="tags-analysis"></a>
+### Analysing Tags
+For using tags as a label, it's important to know their missingness and their distribution.
+At first, this is only done for the version 2 data, as version 1 doesn't contain tags.

+<a name="tags-missing"></a>
+#### Missingness of Tags
+Over all ~1 million rows containing code smells and open issues,  23697 rows have missing tags.
+This equals 0.11% of all data. <br>
+When investigating missingness by project, it can be shown that there are some projects for which a lot of the tags are missing.
+For Santuario and Digester, over 50% of tags are missing.
+Only for two thirds of the projects there are missing values at all.

+<a name="tags-distribution"></a>
+#### Distribution of Tags
+To count tags, the tags are generalised per analysis.
+One analysis can find multiple code smell issues that have multiple tags.
+Tags are generalised through counting only the unique tags occuring for one analysis.
+When plotting the resulting distribution of generalised tags, a bit over half of the tags occuring in the data are well represented, ranging from 1-12% occurence.
+The rest are rarely used and probably can't be meaningfully used for modelling.